-Authors of all levels of experience require a proofreader and copy-editor to ensure that their writing is free from errors.
-It doesn’t matter how skilled you are at writing or how meticulous you are at checking your own work – you will still miss things.
+Authors of all levels of experience require a proofreader and copy-editor to ensure that their writing is error-free.
+It doesn’t matter how meticulous you are at checking your own work – you will still miss things.
 It’s human nature.

 When you write a story, you focus so heavily on the narrative and the development of your characters that you overlook the finer details.
 For the months or even years that you’re working on the book, you’ll get so close to your fictional world that you’ll struggle to stand back and observe the work objectively, as a whole, and be able to tell which bits work and which bits need work.

 It’s also surprisingly hard to spot grammatical errors in your own writing.
 This is true even when writing a short document like a CV, so think how difficult it must be to proofread your own 200,000-word novel!